 - You know exactly what you put in them.

-- You can make it any time you want, in any flavor you want and in any amount you want.
+- You can make it any time you want, in any flavor you want, and in any amount you want.

 - Especially with peanut butter, it is fun to do it with kids.
 My daughters love to lick the spatula and the bowl not to get any peanut butter to waste.

-Here is our Homemade Peanut Butter recipe with all of our tips, hacks, and everything else you need to know to make them at home.
+Here is our homemade peanut butter recipe with all of our tips, hacks, and everything else you need to know to make them at home.
 Hint: It is a zero-waste recipe as well because I’ll show you how to make delicious peanut milk from any leftovers sticking to the wall of your blender.

 Here is a list of brands who confirmed on their website or on the label that their product is indeed gluten-free.
 This means that none of the ingredients contains gluten and the product is not contaminated with gluten during production.
-(The star icon means it is an Amazon affiliate link.)

 - Crazy Richard’s – They call it the 1-ingredient peanut butter* and they confirm it on their website that all products are certified gluten-free.